Pensacola Criminal Defense Lawyers

 Arrested for a Crime in Pensacola, Florida?

 If you have been arrested or have been charged with a crime in Pensacola, Florida, you have the right to remain silent and you have the right to ask to speak to your attorney.
 If police want to question you, you have the right to request that an attorney be present.
 Anything you say to police could be used against you in trial.
 Protect yourself.
-Contact the criminal defense law firm of The Alice Harris Law Firm in Pensacola, Florida today.
+Contact Gulf Breeze criminal defense attorney Alice Harris with The Alice Harris Law Firm.